OpenPhusion/phusion-express/README.md

 <br/>

-Phusion Integration, referred to as **Phusion** (pronounced as "fusion"), **is an open source programming framework and runtime engine for building enterprise integration applications**.
+Phusion Integration, abbreviated as **Phusion** (pronounced as "fusion"), **is an open source programming framework and runtime engine for building enterprise integration applications**.

 For example, with Phusion, you can integrate your company website with your CRM system, EMail system, Reporting system, and so on.
 When a visitor leaves a product inquiry message on your website, Phusion automatically sends her/him a greeting email in response, and creates a new lead in your CRM system, and informs the regional sales of this new business opportunity.